 The great thing about having a food blog is that you are already producing awesome content that other people will want to see.
 Approach bigger websites or publications and see if you can create some recipes or do some freelance food writing for them.
 It’s a great way to earn a bit of income, while also getting exposure for your website.
 Approach companies that you feel are a great fit with your website and have a similar audience.

 A food blog is the perfect place to launch your cookbook.
 You can sell it directly through your website, using a plugin such as WooCommerce (that’s the plugin I use for the shop on my website), or you can simply promote it through your sidebar ads.

-Ebooks are a food blogs best friend.
+Ebooks are a food bloggers best friend.
 They’re simple to create and are a great way to promote your recipes.
-You can either sell your ebooks to your audience or you can offer them as a free giveaway for your subscribers (this is a great way to build your subscriber list).
-I use Canva for my ebooks, but if you want to outsource the design side of things, Fiverr, oDesk/Upwork or Elance are all great alternatives.
+You can either sell your ebooks to your audience or you can offer them as a free giveaway for your subscribers (this is a great way to build your email list).
+I use a template on Google Docs for my ebooks, but if you want to outsource the design side of things, Fiverr, oDesk/Upwork or Elance are all great alternatives.